carlosloureda/vue-dynamic-auto-forms/README.md

 # serve with hot reload at localhost:8080
 yarn run dev

+# if you need to run it con Cloud9: yarn run dev-c9

 # build for production with minification
 yarn run build
 ```